 2020 Norton Sound, Yukon River, Kuskokwim River, Chignik and Southeast Alaska salmon fisheries and 2021 Yukon River salmon fishery

-Disaster Relief Distribution Status
+Disaster Relief Distributed

 On January 22, 2022, the U.S. Secretary of Commerce made a disaster determination for the Alaska Norton Sound, Yukon River, Chignik, Kuskokwim River and Southeast Alaska Salmon Fisheries, 2020 and 2021 Yukon River Salmon Fisheries under the Magnuson-Stevens Fishery Conservation and Management Act in response to March 8, 2021, and September 14, 2021, requests from Governor Dunleavy.
 On May 6, 2022, NOAA Fisheries allocated $55,928,849 million to address losses to the affected management areas.
 The State of Alaska, in consultation with stakeholders and NOAA's National Marine Fisheries Service, drafted a spend plan and forwarded the plan to Pacific States Marine Fisheries Commission (PSMFC), the administrator of the federal grant for the disaster funds.
 The application period opened in June 2024, and distribution of permit holder, processor and community payments was completed by December 2024.
 Most crew member relief payments were completed by December 2025.
 Subsistence household relief payment was completed by January 2026.